thecodezone/wp-support/README.md

 WordPress Support
 --------------------

-A suite of framework helpers for making WordPress theme and plugin development easier.
+A suite of modern framework helpers for making WordPress theme and plugin development easier.

 ## Features